safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 One of the interesting features of safe is called 'recycling' coins.
 Performing certain actions on the network requires the expenditure of coin to the network itself, like how a bitcoin transaction requires leaving some 'unspent' coins which go to the miners in the form of a fee.

 Recycling safecoin means as long as people are actively using the network there will always be some supply of coins for vaults to claim via proof of resource.
-Recycling is actually a convenience term for a cumbersome technical phrase: creating a delete request on a safecoin structured data.
+Recycling is actually a convenience term for a cumbersome technical phrase: creating a delete request on a safecoin mutable data.
 If you want to know more about how recycling works, these are good terms to research.

 Recycling is sometimes said to affect the economics of the safe network, because it allows the same coin to be 'minted' multiple times.
 Some people say this makes safecoin inflationary, but since there can never be more than 4.3B coins this isn't really true.
 It's like saying bitcoin is inflationary because the miners continue to receive coin from fees - in both bitcoin and the safe network the coins all come from the same limited resource pool, which makes both coins deflationary.